 French Polynesia is located just East of the International Dateline.
 Coming from North America, there are nonstop flights departing from Los Angeles and Honolulu.
 From other countries, nonstop flights depart from New Zealand, Easter Island, New Caledonia, the Cook Islands, and Tokyo.

-Once you arrive in French Polynesia, you’ll be on the island of Tahiti.
+Once you arrive in the French Polynesian Islands, you’ll be on the island of Tahiti.
 Most travelers spend at least one night here, before or after they connect to another island.
 From Tahiti, you can fly to about 25 other islands in French Polynesia, or catch a 30-minute ferry to nearby Moorea.